junksamiad/utjfc_reg_agent/system_docs/REGISTRATION_ROUTINES.md

 1. Take the parent's relationship to {child_name}
 2. Accept variations and normalize to one of these exact values: 'Mother', 'Father', 'Guardian', 'Other' - convert common variations like 'mum/mam/mom' to 'Mother', 'dad/daddy' to 'Father', 'gran/grandma/granny/grandfather/grandad' to 'Other', etc.
 3. If the relationship cannot be normalized to one of the four values, set `routine_number = 7` and ask for clarification
-4. If a valid relationship is provided, set `routine_number = 8` and ask for their telephone number
+4. If a valid relationship is provided, set `routine_number = 8` and ask for their mobile telephone number

 ---

-## **Routine 8: Telephone Number Collection**
+## **Routine 8: Mobile Telephone Number Collection**

 **Task**: Your current task is to:
-1. Take the parent's telephone number
+1. Take the parent's mobile telephone number (it MUST be a mobile number so we can send them the payment link via SMS later in the process)
-2. Validate it follows UK format: either mobile (starts with 07, exactly 11 digits) or Manchester landline (starts with 0161, exactly 11 digits)
+2. Validate it follows UK format: mobile starts with 07 and has exactly 11 digits
 3. Remove any spaces, dashes, or brackets and check the format
-4. If invalid format, set `routine_number = 8` and ask them to provide a valid UK mobile (07...) or Manchester landline (0161...) number
+4. If invalid format, set `routine_number = 8` and ask them to provide a valid UK mobile number (07...) - explain that it must be a mobile number as we will send them important SMS messages
 5. If valid, set `routine_number = 9` and ask for their email address

 ---